Investment Advisor vs. Investment Manager? No Contest (Really)

-While it is common to label fiduciaries who provide advice as “3(21) fiduciaries” and those who exercise investment discretion as “3(38) fiduciaries,” both types of fiduciaries are actually described in section 3(21) of ERISA, which defines a fiduciary to include both:
+While it is common to label fiduciaries who provide advice as 3(21) fiduciaries and those who exercise investment discretion as 3(38) fiduciaries, both types of fiduciaries are actually described in section 3(21) of ERISA.
+This section defines a fiduciary as both:

-- a person who has or exercises discretionary authority over the assets or administration of the plan (actual decision-makers); and
+- a person who has or exercises discretionary authority over the assets or administration of the plan (that is, the actual decisionmakers); and

-- a person who provides investment advice for a fee with respect to the assets of the plan (not decision-makers but persons who recommend investments to decision-makers).
+- a person who provides investment advice for a fee with respect to the assets of the plan (that is, people who are not decision-makers but who recommend investments to decisionmakers).

 In my practice, I find that like any other fiduciary governance decision, deciding how to structure a plan’s relationship with an outside fiduciary works best if informed by both legal and practical considerations.
-In selecting an outside fiduciary, the Plan Sponsor should understand the legal differences and similarities between 3(21) and 3(38) fiduciaries, and consider the particular needs of the plan and the plan’s existing fiduciary governance structure.
+In selecting an outside fiduciary, the plan sponsor should understand the legal differences and similarities between 3(21) and 3(38) fiduciaries.
+But they must also consider the particular needs of the plan, its participants best interests, and the plan’s existing fiduciary governance structure.